Introduction

 The invisible mechanism here matters: when all the focus falls on avoiding short-term losses, the investor may accept—without realizing it—another kind of loss, slower and less dramatic, yet structural.
 Idle resources or resources excessively concentrated in immediate protection preserve nominal value, but they can weaken real wealth value over the years.
 The point is not that liquidity or prudence are mistakes.
 The point is that absolute safety in the present can demand too high a price in the future when it prevents sufficient exposure to growth, compounded income, and diversification.
 That is exactly why the cost of not investing rarely appears as a shock; it appears as a silent weakening of the accumulation trajectory.

-At bottom, avoiding investment can seem safer because it eliminates visible discomfort.
+Avoiding investment can seem safer because it eliminates visible discomfort.
 But wealth does not depend only on avoiding momentary pain.
 It depends on keeping wealth in a structure capable of continuing to grow despite uncertainty.
 When that structure does not exist, present calm may be purchased at the cost of future fragility.

 How excessive caution can turn into its own form of long-term financial risk